ovictoraurelio/promise-remotely/README.md

 ## Create native ES6 promises that can be resolved or rejected externally.

-A simple and powerful Promise class that give to you capability to remote resolve/reject a promise.
+A simple and powerful Promise package that give to you capability to remote resolve/reject a promise.